ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `data`

-The initial data of the editor.
+The initial data of the WYSIWYG editor.
 It can be a static value:

 ```html
 <ckeditor data="<p>Hello, world!</p>"></ckeditor>